 Thomas Bernhard’s Correction

-Correction is pretty much one long flatlined monologue featuring a guy talking about his friend Roithamer who has killed himself after building a Cone in memory of his dead sister.
-The cone is pretty much one of my favorite things anyone has ever written.
+Correction is pretty much one long flatlined monologue featuring a guy talking about his friend Roithamer who has killed himself just after building a cone-shaped monolith in the backyard in memory of his dead sister.
+It's fucked.
+The idea of the cone is one of my favorite images ever to appear in a book.
 Unfortunately, right now I can only picture the inside of it, which I could never draw, so this is the outside of it.

 Cormac McCarthy’s Blood Meridian